Cellularity and subdivision of KLR and weighted KLRW algebras: Homogeneous (affine) cellular bases in type A

 To prove the converse, suppose that $S$ is an idempotent diagram satisfying conditions (a) and (b).
 Let $Y$ be a Young equivalence class in $S$.
-By assumption, the suspension point exists and is adjacent to a (virtual) red string.
-If the $\hcoord$-coordinates of the residue string are $\hcoord(m,0,0)$, then associate the node $(m,1,1)$ to the suspension point of $Y$.
+By assumption, the suspension point exists and is adjacent to an (affine) red string.
+If the $\hcoord$-coordinate of the red string is $\hcoord(m,0,0)$, then associate the node $(m,1,1)$ to the suspension point of $Y$.
 We now inductively associate every solid string in $Y$ with a node as follows.
 Suppose that the solid $i$-string is associated to the node $(m,r,c)$.
 As in \autoref{D:Young}.(a), if a solid $(i+1)$-string is adjacent to the ghost $i$-string, then the solid $(i+1)$-string corresponds to the node $(m,r,c+1)$.
 Similarly, as in \autoref{D:Young}.(b), the solid $(i-1)$-string that has its ghost left adjacent to the solid $i$-string corresponds to the node $(m,r+1,c)$.
 (These two cases exactly correspond to the two diagrams in \autoref{E:CasesTypeA}.)

 Finally, \autoref{E:BoxConfiguration} ensures that the diagram that is constructed in this way has $\hell$-partition shape.
 More precisely, if we remove either the $(i+1)$ or the $(i-1)$-string from the diagram in \autoref{E:BoxConfiguration}, then we have a diagram that has adjacent solid $i$-strings, or adjacent ghost $i$-strings, respectively, which is not possible by condition (b) of the lemma. \end{proof}